Start the Day Right with These Top National, Political Newsletters

 What a Day

-The Washington Post’s daily political cheat sheet is a great way to say in the loop.
+The Washington Post’s daily political cheat sheet is a great way to stay in the loop.
 It is a rundown of the day's biggest political news that can be read in less than five minutes.

-A New York Times guide to the political news cycle that cuts through the chaos of the day-to-day political noise.
+The New York Times guide to the political news cycle that cuts through the chaos of the day-to-day political noise.
 Get straight to the point with this political newsletter.

 Axios AM

 Start your day with Mike Allen’s top 10 stories of the day.
 He breaks down the main points of these 10 stories, along with links to the full story if you would like to dig deeper.
-It’s about a five-minute read and includes helpful pictures and graphics.
+It’s about a five-minute read and includes helpful graphics.

-Cook Report
+Cook Political Report

 The Atlantic Daily